mongoid/mongo_session_store/README.md

 MongoStore::Session.database = Mongo::Connection.new.db('my_app_development')
 ```

-Note: If you choose to use `:mongo_store` you only need to set its database if you aren't using MongoMapper or Mongoid in your project.

 By default, the sessions will be stored in the "sessions" collection in MongoDB.
 If you want to use a different collection, you can set that in the initializer:

 ```ruby